Arithmetical completeness theorems for monotonic modal logics: Introduction

-On the other hand, there are non-canonical provability predicates that are also important in studying the incompleteness theorems.
-Rosser's provability predicate $\PR_T^{\mathrm{R}}(x)$ of $T$ is one of them, which was essentially introduced by Rosser \cite{Ros} to improve G\"odel's first incompleteness theorem (cf.~\cite{Kre}).
-Rosser's provability predicate is useful to investigate the limitation of the second incompleteness theorem because it is known that the second incompleteness theorem does not hold for $\PR_T^{\mathrm{R}}(x)$, that is, $\PA \vdash \neg \PR_T^{\mathrm{R}}(\gn{0=1})$ holds.
+On the other hand, there are non-canonical provability predicates that only partially satisfy the derivability conditions.
+Kurahashi \cite{Kur20_1} systematically studies the dependencies between various derivability conditions and several versions of the second incompleteness theorem.
+Among various non-canonical provability predicates, Rosser provability predicate $\PR_T^{\mathrm{R}}(x)$ of $T$ is particularly important in studying the incompleteness theorems, which was essentially introduced by Rosser \cite{Ros} to improve G\"odel's first incompleteness theorem (cf.~\cite{Kre}).
+Rosser provability predicate is useful to investigate the limitation of the second incompleteness theorem because it is known that the second incompleteness theorem does not hold for $\PR_T^{\mathrm{R}}(x)$, that is, $\PA \vdash \neg \PR_T^{\mathrm{R}}(\gn{0=1})$ holds.
 Hence, by the proof of the second incompleteness theorem, $\PR_T^{\mathrm{R}}(x)$ does not satisfy at least one of the conditions \textbf{D2} and \textbf{D3}.

-The derivability conditions for Rosser's provability predicates have been studied by many authors (see \cite{Ara,BM,GS,KT,Kur20_1,Kur21,Sha}).
-In particular, these studies have shown that whether a Rosser's provability predicate satisfies $\D{2}$ or $\D{3}$ depends on the choice of a predicate.
-The existence of a Rosser's provability predicate satisfying $\D{2}$ was proved by Bernardi and Montagna \cite{BM} and Arai \cite{Ara}, and the existence of a Rosser's provability predicate satisfying $\D{3}$ was proved by Arai.
+The derivability conditions for Rosser provability predicates have been studied by many authors (see \cite{Ara,BM,GS,KT,Kur20_1,Kur21,Sha}).
+In particular, these studies have shown that whether a Rosser provability predicate satisfies $\D{2}$ or $\D{3}$ depends on the choice of a predicate.
+The existence of a Rosser provability predicate satisfying $\D{2}$ was proved by Bernardi and Montagna \cite{BM} and Arai \cite{Ara}, and the existence of a Rosser provability predicate satisfying $\D{3}$ was proved by Arai.
 By these observations, it is obtained that the second incompleteness theorem cannot be proved only by $\D{2}$ or $\D{3}$.